-The fee for a new application is currently £205 and is payable on application.
+New application free: £205 and is payable on application.

-Continuing licences must be renewed in good time before 31st December if the premises are to continue as an animal boarding establishment.
+Licences must be renewed well before 31st December if the premises are to continue as an animal boarding establishment.

-The fee to renew a licence is £183 and will be due before 31st December each year.
+Renewal licence fee: £183.
+This is due before 31st December each year.
 Your licence will automatically be renewed subject to a satisfactory inspection report and there being no issues with the premises.

 An applicant must not be disqualified from any of the following at the time of the application:

 Pay by cheque (made payable to Sheffield City Council) through the post, or by cash and cheques at our reception (see contact us for our address).

 Print and complete the application form and post or bring them to our reception (see contact us for our address).

 The following criteria will be considered when the application is being evaluated:

 Conditions will be attached if a licence is granted.
 There are different conditions for commercial premises and home boarders: